Skip to menu Skip to content Skip to footer

 UQ Alumnus Christine de Waard presenting on careers in climate change and sustainability

-New careers and industries have appeared in response to megatrends and growing demand for sustainable business practices.
-There are more and more jobs available that involve sustainability, circular economy development, green finance, biodiversity, fuel and emissions compliance, and climate change.
+New careers and industries have appeared in response to global megatrends and growing demand for sustainable business practices.
+More and more jobs that involve sustainability, circular economy development, green finance, clean energy, biodiversity, fuel and emissions compliance and climate change are becoming available.

 Careers combining business and sustainability can: